-Putting your focus keyword in these areas is good for improving search visibility and provides users with a better understanding of your content topic.
+Putting your focus keyword in these areas improves search visibility and gives users a better understanding of your content topic.
 And it gives maximum user experience.

 The heading tags are part of your on-page SEO strategies.
 It would help if you didn’t ignore or misuse them.